briandconnelly/nicheconstruct/paper/01_introduction.md

 Several factors can prevent this *tragedy of the commons* [@hamilton1964geneticalboth; @nowak2006five; @west2007evolutionary].
 One such factor involves non-random social interaction, in which cooperators benefit more from the cooperative act than defectors.
 This can occur when cooperators are clustered together in spatially-structured populations [@kudzalfick2011high; @fletcher2009simple; @nadell2010emergence] or when cooperators use communication [@darch2012density; @brown2001cooperation] or other cues [@gardner2010greenbeards; @sinervo2006selfrecognition; @veelders2010structural] to cooperate conditionally with kin.
-Cooperation can also be bolstered by pleiotropic connections to personal benefits [@dandekar2012bacterial; @foster2004pleiotropy] or association with alleles encoding self-benefitting traits [@asfahl2015nonsocial].
+Cooperation can also be bolstered by pleiotropic connections to personal benefits [@dandekar2012bacterial; @foster2004pleiotropy] or through association with alleles encoding self-benefitting traits [@asfahl2015nonsocial].
 In the latter case, the alleles may provide private benefits that are completely independent from the public benefits of cooperation.
 In an asexual population of cooperators and defectors, this sets the stage for an "adaptive race" in which both types vie for the first highly beneficial adaptation [@waite2012adaptation; @morgan2012selection].
 The tragedy of the commons can be deferred if a cooperator, by chance, wins the adaptive race.